AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 =====================

-To avoid conflicts with other plugins, or with any additional standard metadata names that may be added in future verions of OpenImageIO, it is strongly advised that writers of new plugins should prefix their metadata with the name of the format, much like the `"Exif:"` and `"IPTC:"` metadata.
+To avoid conflicts with other plugins, or with any additional standard metadata names that may be added in future versions of OpenImageIO, it is strongly advised that writers of new plugins should prefix their metadata with the name of the format, much like the `"Exif:"` and `"IPTC:"` metadata.